By Jeff Leroux at InsideUp

 Align the MarTech Stack with Business Strategy

 Steve shared that one of the important lessons he has learned over the years is to think holistically about how to align the MarTech stack with business strategies and solutions.
-He emphasized the need to create visibility to the interactions that are occurring across various parts of the MarTech stack so that an enterprise can target individuals and companies for a consistent experience across different channels.
+He emphasized the need to create visibility to the interactions that are occurring across various parts of the marketing technology stack so that an enterprise can target individuals and companies for a consistent experience across different channels.

 Differentiation & Messaging